-- "Greater Connectivity" focusing on travel into the city from outside Exeter's boundaries.
-This includes developing a consistent standard of frequency of both rail and interurban bus routes and delivering strategic cycle trails between key settlements (see map below).
-To capture those from the rural hinterland with limited sustainable travel choices, there will be a Park and Ride on all key corridors into the city. - "Greater places for people" is about travel within and quality of life in the city.
+- 1. "Greater Connectivity" focusing on travel into the city from outside Exeter's boundaries.
+This includes developing a consistent standard of frequency of both rail and interurban bus routes and delivering strategic cycle trails between key settlements (see map below). - 2.
+"Greater places for people" is about travel within and quality of life in the city.
 This includes working with bus operators to improve urban bus corridors and to provide a reliable low carbon network of buses.
 Enhanced bus priority will be delivered at major junctions, along with 'Red Routes' on key corridors including Heavitree Road, Pinhoe Road and Cowick Street. - 3.
 "Greater Innovation" will see DCC looking to work with private sector partners to test and implement innovative technology solutions to make travel easier and help the city's transport networks operate more flexibly and efficiently.
 A key aspiration will be to expand the shared electric vehicle and electric cycle network and provide a single ticketing platform for multi-modal travel in Exeter.